Generating Fair Universal Representations using Adversarial Models: Introduction

-Fairness guarantees for specific learning tasks can be achieved either via pre-processing, or in-processing, or post-processing the data.
-In-processing approaches are most commonly used in the supervised setting where the learning objective (e.g., target labels for classification) are known, and have been explored in the context of classification \citep{dwork2012fairness,fish2016confidence,zhang2018mitigating,beutel2019putting,garg2019counterfactual}, regression \citep{agarwal2019fair,narasimhan2019pairwise} and ranking \citep{lewandowski2011ranking,yang2017measuring,zehlike2017fa,biega2018equity,singh2018fairness,beutel2019fairness}.
-In this setting, knowledge of the learning objective/task is required in the training phrase and the resulting trained model gives fair results only for the specified learning objective.
-Therefore, in-processing approaches are not applicable for datasets with limited or no labels.
-Pre-processing approaches generally produce fair representations of data at hand and post-processing approaches provide fairness by properly altering decision outputs \citep{calmon2017optimized,hajian2015discrimination,mcnamara2017provably,louizos2016variational}.
-Both these two approaches do not require the knowledge of learning objectives in the training phase.
+A key challenge in algorithmic fairness is the quantification of disparate treatment and impact -- legal notions developed to ensure that societal decisions neither hinder nor discriminate against specific groups.
+Addressing this has broadly lead to two classes of measures: (i) group fairness measures which require similar outcomes for all groups \cite{certifying_feldman2015}; (ii) individual fairness measures which require treating similar individuals similarly \cite{dwork2012fairness}.
+Approaches combining both fairness requirements have also been considered \cite{Calmon2018data,kearns2018preventing}.
+In the context of supervised learning of intended tasks (our setting here), two key group fairness measures have emerged \cite{hardt2016equality}: (i) demographic parity (DemP) which requires predicted outcomes to be independent of the sensitive features, and (ii) equalized odds (EO) wherein such an independence holds only when conditioned on the true outcome.
+The EO measure was introduced to ensure accurate predictions within groups, a limitation of DemP \cite{chouldechova2017fair}.

-Instead of learning a fair model for a specific task, one can alternatively learn fair representations of datasets.
-Learning fair representations using information-theoretic objective functions and constrained optimization have been proposed in \citep{calmon2017optimized,Calmon2018data,ghassami2018fairness}.
-However, these approaches, focusing on information-theoretic formulations, require knowledge of the statistics of the datasets.
-To circumvent the lack of statistical knowledge for real datasets, \textit{data-driven approach} have been considered wherein fair models are learned directly from the data via adversarial models.
-Adversarial learning models have been developed \citep{gutmann2010noise,goodfellow2014generative,mirza2014conditional} and applied to semi-supervised learning \citep{salimans2016improved,odena2016semi}, domain adaptation \citep{ganin2016domain} and segmentation \citep{luc2016semantic}.
-Recently, such methods have also been applied to context-aware censoring and fairness \citep{edwards_Storkey2016,abadi2016learning,Raval2017,huang2017context,tripathy2017privacy,beutel2017data,Madras_2018,zhang2018mitigating}.
+{Three distinct approaches have been considered to enforce fairness in learning: in-processing, pre-processing, and post-processing.
+In-processing approaches are most commonly used in the supervised setting where the learning objective is known (e.g., \cite{dwork2012fairness,zhang2018mitigating}); the resulting trained model guarantees fairness for the specific objective.
+Pre-processing generally produces fair representations of data tuned for a chosen learning objective \cite{Madras_2018,edwards_Storkey2016,calmon2017optimized} while post-processing provides fairness by properly altering decision outputs \cite{hardt2016equality,hajian2015discrimination,wei20a-opt}. }